BayoDev/Twitch-Best-Of/README.md

 outro | Abilitate[True]/Disabilitate[False] the outro slide
-outro_text | The text displayed in the outro slide outro_time | Duration of the outro slide customFont | Abilitate[True]/Disabilitate[False] the usage of a custom font(more details in the config file)
+outro_text | The text displayed in the outro slide outro_time | Duration of the outro slide fontSize   | The font size of the text in the slides customFont | Abilitate[True]/Disabilitate[False] the usage of a custom font(more details in the config file)

 You can test how the font size of the config file will be displayed on the slides by using the testFont.py